KaiZTeh/KaiZTeh.github.io/content/event/example/index.md

 location: Barcelona
   country: Spain

-summary: A poster presentation about an implementation of a causal discovery algorithm that relaxes faithfulness.
+summary: A poster presentation about an implementation of a causal discovery algorithm under relaxed conditions.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.